BATNA – 5 Tips to Master the Art of the Deal

 Mark, a procurement manager of a large supermarket is negotiating with a supplier of canned food.
 The supplier offers to deliver 100,000 pieces for a price of $1.50 within two weeks.
 The procurement manager knows that a different supplier offers the same product for $1.40, therefore Mark knows this offer is worse than his BATNA and he shouldn’t agree.

 Of course, there are other variables that Mark will consider.
 Is the BATNA able to deliver the same volume?
 How long will it take the BATNA to deliver?
+In the end, deals aren’t just closed not on price but on many other variables.
+Having a strong BATNA will help you to unlock your full power and use it to your advantage.

 How to determine your BATNA